 I want to buy a home, but fear it might be affected.
 What do I do?

 We respect buyers are leery of purchasing homes in the affected region.
 We hear often from buyers.
 However, CCACB was founded to help raise awareness about this issue and support current victims.
 As an entirely volunteer run group, CCACB must remain focused on current owners.
 If you are a buyer, our only advice is: Do your research.
 We can provide no information or lists regarding affected homes, neighborhoods, builders or other identifiers to safeguard your home purchase.
 You will need to work with experts to research whatever information exists on the construction of your perspective home.
 If you have concerns, you may want to pursue core testing prior to purchase.
-You may also want to contact the Connecticut Association of Realtors for advice.

 Where Does a Buyer Start?
 Here is our best advice (as of today) for all buyers looking to purchase a home in Eastern & Central Connecticut